-Employees of the University are covered by a cost sharing multiple-employer other post employment benefit plan administered by the Alabama Retired Education Employees Health Care Trust (Trust).
 The Trust's financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
 This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expenses, and information about the fiduciary net position.
-Plan member contributions are recognized in the period in which the contributions are due.
-Employer contributions are recognized when due pursuant to plan requirements.
-Benefits are recognized when due and payable in accordance with the terms of the plan.
 In accordance with GASB, the Trust is considered a component unit of the State of Alabama and is included in the State's Comprehensive Annual Financial Report.